thiago4go/dapr-workshop/docs/challenge-4/python.md

 ## Call the delivery service

-Going back to the _pizza-store_ service, update the imports to be:
+Going back to the _pizza-storefront_ service, update the imports to be:

 ```python
 from flask import Flask, request, jsonify